 15. Chimney Water Repellent

-Waterproofing a chimney is crucial because it prevents long-term damage on both the flue and surrounding parts of the home’s structure.
+Waterproofing a chimney is crucial because it prevents long-term damage to both the flue and surrounding parts of the home’s structure.
 Your team can easily apply a solution on the surface of masonry chimneys to catch water vapor.
 Adding chimney water repellent also eliminates the need for several future chimney repairs.

 16. Chimney Sweep Software